AdobeDocs/experience-manager-64.pt-BR/help/assets/scene7.md

 >[!NOTE]
 >
->O AEM publica no Dynamic Media Classic de forma assíncrona.
+>AEM publica no Dynamic Media Classic de forma assíncrona.
 After you click **[!UICONTROL Publish]**, it may take several seconds for your asset to publish to Dynamic Media Classic.

 ## Componentes do Dynamic Media Classic {#scene-components}